 Deleting a file or folder in Windows 10 is generally quite easy.
 You just have to right-click on the item you want to delete, and from the context menu, select the Delete option.
-And for permanently deleting an item, select it and press Shift+delete keys.
+You can also delete a file/folder permanently by selecting it and pressing the Shift+delete keys.

 However, some files or folders are stubborn.
 Whatever you do, how many times you do, they won’t get deleted.
-Usually, they show ‘Folder/File In Use’ error.
+Generally, they show ‘Folder/File In Use’ error.

-It means that any other application is using that file.
-Or the folder is containing a file that is being used by another program.
-When a file is in use, it cannot be deleted until the program which is using that file is closed.
-It must be frustrating if you could not find the program that is preventing the file from being deleted.
+It means that some other application is using that file.
+Similarly, if you are unable to delete a folder, then it means the folder contains a file which is in use.
+When a file is in use, you can not delete it until the program which is using that file is closed.
+Sometimes it can be challenging to find the program that is preventing the file from being deleted.

 Well, you need not worry anymore.
 We are presenting two simple methods by which you can easily force delete the files and folders used by an application.